ptrjst/flashcards/CSharp4.md

 **Named arguments** are a way to provide an argument using the name of the parameter instead of relying on its order in the parameter list.

-### If you find yourself writing many overloads of a method with different combninations of parameters, what should you do instead?
+### If you find yourself writing many overloads of a method with different combinations of parameters, what should you do instead?

 Write a single method that uses optional parameters.